caitlintran3/py4eda-work/homework/hw3a-solution.md

 #### Question 2: Repository Organization

 **a)**
 Keeping `class_repo` and `my_repo` separate is important because they serve different purposes.
-The class repo is a reference — I shouldn’t be changing it.
+The class repo is a reference and I shouldn’t be changing it.
 My repo is where I do my work and push updates.
 If I mixed everything into one repo, I’d risk overwriting the instructor’s materials or losing track of what’s mine versus what’s provided.

 **b)**
 For future projects, I’d keep separate repos for each major assignment.
 For group projects, I’d create a shared repo with clear folders for each member’s contributions.
-For reference materials, I’d clone or fork them into read-only repos so I can pull updates without affecting my own work.
+For reference materials, I’d clone them into read-only repos so I can pull updates without affecting my own work.

 #### Question 3: Commit Messages and History